PacBio Sequel II Library Prep & Sequencing

 Please also see the: Introduction to PacBio Sequencing and General Information or submit a sample with our submission form.

-We offer complete PacBio library prep, BluePippin size selection and sequencing services.
-The base calling and secondary analyses like Reads-Of-Insert extraction, HGAP assembly (small genomes), and IsoSeq analyses of single or a small number of SMRT-cells are included in the service.
-We will provide you the complete data set generated by the PacBio sequencer and SMRT-LINK analyses for download form our servers.
-The Bioinformatics Core is offering in depth analyses of PacBio sequence data.
-We now offer HMW-DNA isolation as a service.
-Due to being a “single-molecule sequencing” technology, the PacBio sequence data quality and yields will depend highly on the quality of the DNA and RNA samples.
+We offer complete PacBio sequencing services including HMW-DNA isolation, PacBio HiFi or Iso-seq library prep, size selection, and sequencing.
+Some secondary analyses HGAP assembly (small genomes), and IsoSeq analyses are included in the service.
+We will provide you with the complete data set generated by the PacBio sequencer and SMRT-LINK analyses for download from our servers.
+The Bioinformatics Core offers in-depth and custom analyses of PacBio sequence data.
+Due to the “single-molecule sequencing” technology, the PacBio sequence data quality and yields will depend highly on the quality of the DNA and RNA samples.

 • Please see the information from PacBio on the new sequencer.